JuanCTorres/robot-arm-motion-planning/report/report.md

 getting the angular distance between a configuration state and every other state in the graph and sorting in ascending order.
 The closest `k` neighbors are then connected to the vertex for this state in the graph.

+##### Calculating angular distances

+I was careful to calculate the angular distances between two angles as the shortest of the two distances when measuring angles on a unit circle: I consider both clockwise and counterclockwise distances and choose the shorter one of the two.
+I test this by calling `assert 0 <= dist <= pi` on every call.
+For details, please see the `get_angular_dist` and `get_config_dist` functions.

 #### Choosing the parameters

 After running some tests, it seems that choosing a higher `k` generates a solution with fewer steps, and it leads to